wontonst/distributed-counter-py/README.md

 counter = DistributedCounter('my_dynamo_table_name')
 ```

-You can pass anything kwargs to DistributedCounter and they will be propagated to the boto3 Session, e.g.
+You can pass anything in `kwargs` to DistributedCounter and they will be propagated to the boto3 Session, e.g.

 ```
 counter = DistributedCounter('mytable', region_name='us-west-1', aws_access_key_id='somekey',
                              aws_secret_access_key='somesecret')
 ```

+There are also special parameters `config` and `endpoint_url` which get passed to the
+DynamoDB ServiceResource.

+## Table Creation

 The dynamodb table has one HASH key called `key`.
 You can create the table yourself, or you can use `create_table`.